Lidsing

-Lidsing is a hamlet and former civil parish near the M2 motorway, in the Maidstone district, in the English county of Kent.
-It is south of the town of Gillingham, adjacent to Bredhurst.
+Lidsing is a hamlet and former civil parish, now in the parish of Boxley, in the Maidstone district, in the county of Kent, England.
+It is near the M2 motorway and south of Gillingham, adjacent to Bredhurst.
 In 1911 the parish had a population of 98.

+History

 Previously a manor/estate called Lydesinge partially in the parishes of Chatham and Gillingham, including part of the area that is now Hempstead, the district was the site of a chapel of ease, St. Mary Magdalene's, from the 12th Century.
 The chapel was demolished in the 1880s.

-Lidsing is now within the parish of Boxley.
+Lidsing was formerly a ville in Medway district, from 1866 Lidsing was a civil parish in its own right, on 1 October 1913 the parish was abolished and merged with Gillingham.